ErikDakoda/sample-todo-nextjs-turbo/README.md

 # A Collaborative Todo Sample - ZenStack + Next.js using PNPM + Turborepo

 This project is a collaborative Todo app built with [Next.js](https://nextjs.org), [Next-Auth](nextauth.org), [ZenStack](https://zenstack.dev), [Tanstack Query](https://tanstack.com/query/latest/docs/framework/react), [PlanetScale serverless driver](https://www.npmjs.com/package/@planetscale/database) with [Prisma driver adapter](https://www.npmjs.com/package/@prisma/adapter-planetscale), [Zod](https://zod.dev/), and [Tailwind CSS](https://tailwindcss.com).
-All apps and packages are configured as ES Modules.
+It's purpose is to test and demonstrate the usage of Prisma and ZenStack in a monorepo setup.
+All apps and packages are 100% TypeScript and configured as ES Modules.

 In this fictitious app, users can be invited to workspaces where they can collaborate on todos.
 Public todo lists are visible to all members in the workspace.
+Password authentication is implemented using ZenStack and NextAuth.

+> [!TIP]
-> See a live deployment at: https://zenstack-todo.vercel.app/.
+> See a live deployment at: <https://sample-todo-nextjs-turbo.vercel.app>.
 >
 > For more information on using ZenStack, visit [https://zenstack.dev](https://zenstack.dev).

-## Features

-- User signup/signin
-- Creating workspaces and inviting members
-- Data segregation and permission control

 ## Apps and Packages

 - `apps`

   - `todo`: a Next.js app

 - `packages`

   - `@erikdakoda`

-    - `auth`: Models for User, Account, Space, and SpaceUser; Base model with created dates, owner, and space; NextAuth configuration
+    - `auth`: Models for User, Account, Space, and SpaceUser; Base model declaring created dates, owner, and space; NextAuth configuration

     - `auth-ui`: React user context and auth components

-    - `database`: Prisma client and schema
+    - `database`: Prisma Client and schema
-    - `tailwind-ui`: Tailwind CSS components

     - `todo`: Models for Todo, and List

+    - `todo-ui`: React components for Todo and List

-  - `default-configs`: Shared default configs for eslint, tailwind, tsconfig, and vitest
+  - `default-configs`: Shared default configs for eslint and tsconfig

-Each package/app is 100% TypeScript.

 ## Implementation

-- Prisma and ZenStack are implemented in `@erikdakoda/database` package.
+- The `@erikdakoda/database` package implements Prisma and ZenStack.

-  - Data model is located at `schema.zmodel` and in various packages.
+  - The data client is configured in `schema.zmodel` in this package, while the models for individual entities reside in their various packages.

-  - Prisma client is generated in `prisma` folder.
+  - The Prisma Client is generated in the `prisma` folder and then exported from the package.

-  - [Tanstack Query](https://tanstack.com/query/latest/docs/framework/react) React CRUD hooks are generated in `hooks` folder.
+  - [Tanstack Query](https://tanstack.com/query/latest/docs/framework/react) React [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) hooks are generated in the `hooks` folder.

-  - [Zod](https://zod.dev/) schema is generated in `zod` folder.
+  - [Zod](https://zod.dev/) schemas are generated in the `zod` folder and are used by ZenStack to validate CRUD operations.
+You can also use them in conjunction with [React Hook Form](https://react-hook-form.com/) to validate forms.

-- An automatic CRUD API is mounted at `/api/model` by `apps/todo/pages/api/model/[...path].ts`.
+- An automatic RESTful API is mounted at `/api/model` in `apps/todo/pages/api/model/[...path].ts`.

+- On the server side always import the Prisma Client from the database package.

+  - In API routes and `getServerSideProps()` use `getEnhancedPrisma()` to get a Prisma Client with extensions and ZenStack enhancements enabled.
+Permissions with the credentials of the currently signed-in user will be enforced.
+See `apps/todo/src/pages/index.tsx` for an example.

+  - In server code where the context is not available and/or you need to execute administrative tasks, use `import { adminEnhancedPrisma } from '@dakoda/database/server/adminEnhancedPrisma'` to get a Prisma Client with extensions and ZenStack enhancements enabled.
+This Prisma Client impersonates an administrator.

+  - There is a mechanism for packages to register [Prisma Client extensions](https://www.prisma.io/docs/orm/prisma-client/client-extensions) but it is not yet documented.
+In the meantime see `@erikdakoda/database/server/prismaExtensions.ts` for a minimal example.

 ## Running the sample

 1. Setup a database

-   For simplicity `apps/todo/.env.local` is already configured with environment variables to use a PlanetScale database branch.
-The data in this database may be reset at any time.
+   Rename `apps/todo/.env.local.example` to `.env.local` and update NEXTAUTH_SECRET and DATABASE_URL.
+For testing purposes, you can use this sample database.
+This database will be reset periodically.

+   - username: `o1q21sbhcbk4b` + `1v410xe`
+   - password: `pscale_pw_7AAh9ip6CmjkzYuS57jeV0JZD` + `QqA51q2ZqWNcFZNLH9`
+   - database: `bot-craft`

 2. Install dependencies